gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 ### HashCode Polyfill

 For example, `HashCode` struct first appeared in .NET Core 2.0.
-It allows to quickly combine various hash code sources into the final hash code value with a minimal probability of collisions.
+It allows to quickly combine various hash code sources into the final value with a minimal probability of collisions.
 A very decent thing that was _never_ backported to conventional .NET Framework.

 `Gapotchenko.FX` provides `HashCode` so you can use it in your project right now.